 Precisely flexible list PR-systems are the major focus of our attention here.
 More in particular, we will focus on Belgium's flexible system, in which voters have the choice between casting a list vote (for the party) or one or more preference votes (for candidates on the same party list).
-Preference votes have a formal impact on who will become elected.
 All candidates reaching the eligibility number on the basis of their preference votes automatically obtain one of the party seats.
 In general, however, only a handful of candidates reach that number.
-For all other candidates, list votes are then added to their preference votes until they reach the eligibility number.
+For all other candidates, list votes are added to their preference votes until they reach the eligibility number.
 But here, the order of the list is followed: the first candidate on the list receives as much list votes as needed to reach the eligibility number, then the remaining list votes are given to the second candidate, and so on.
 This is repeated until all list votes are used.
 If all list votes are exhausted and if not all seats for the list are yet assigned, then (and only then) the remaining seats go to the candidates with the largest number of preference votes.
 In that case, candidates are elected on the basis of their preference votes only, and 'jump over' higher listed candidates.
-But this only happens sporadically in national elections (Put, Smulders, and Maddens 2014, Wauters, Thijssen, and Van Erkel 2020).
-As a result, the order of the candidate list as determined by the parties is almost always decisive.
-Therefore, Belgian's electoral system is sometimes characterized as a 'closed-list system in disguise' rather than as a 'flexible list system' (Crisp et al. 2013).
+This only happens sporadically in national elections, but is common practice in local elections (Put, Smulders, and Maddens 2014, Wauters, Thijssen, and Van Erkel 2020).

-This, of course, also depends on the total number of list votes.
+The extent to which the order of the candidate list is decisive depends upon the number of list votes.
 If voters make extensively use of the possibility of preference voting, then there are not many list votes to distribute and hence, the list order is less decisive.
 In this situation, the electoral system resembles an open list PR-system, in which preference votes have a large impact on who will become elected.
 If, on the contrary, not many voters cast a preference vote, the number of list votes is high and the list order highly decisive.
-Then this looks like a closed list PR-system in which parties decide who obtains a seat.
+Then this looks like a closed list PR-system in which parties decide who obtains a seat (Crisp, Olivella, and Potter 2012).
 Therefore, it is highly relevant to investigate to what extent voters make use of the possibility to cast a preference vote.